-Professors Emeriti are welcome to teach one four-credit course per year after retirement.
-There are a variety of venues in which Professors Emeriti can teach:
+After retirement Professors Emeriti are welcome to teach one four-credit course per academic year from one of the following venues:

-- 1. Emeriti may offer Freshman Seminars and House Seminars, and should visit the following site to apply: https://freshmanseminars.college.harvard.edu/how-apply. - 2.
-Emeriti may offer departmental courses at the invitation of the department chair and with approval by the Divisional Dean. - 3.
-Emeriti may also offer courses through the Division of Continuing Education.
+- 1. Emeriti may offer Freshman Seminars and should visit the following site to propose a seminar: https://freshmanseminars.college.harvard.edu/how-apply; or, - 2.
+Emeriti may offer departmental courses at the invitation of the department chair and with approval by the divisional dean; or, - 3.
+Emeriti may offer courses through the Division of Continuing Education.